RagnarB83/ash-documentation/docs/protein_ligand_binding.rst

 the trypsin-benzamidine protein-ligand complex with PDB-ID:  `2OXS <https://www.rcsb.org/structure/2OXS>`_.

 Note that in order to use the small_molecule_parameterizer function in ASH you need to install the `openmm-forcefields package <https://github.com/openmm/openmmforcefields>`_ like this:

 .. code-block:: python

     mamba install openmmforcefields
     #Or: conda install --yes -c conda-forge openmmforcefields

+By installing this package the following packages are automatically installed:
-This will additionally install the `OpenFF Toolkit <http://github.com/openforcefield/openff-toolkit>`_ and `RDKit <https://github.com/rdkit/rdkit>`_ which are required for creating the ligand forcefield.
+`OpenFF Toolkit <http://github.com/openforcefield/openff-toolkit>`_ ,  `RDKit <https://github.com/rdkit/rdkit>`_ and `Parmed <https://github.com/ParmEd/ParmEd>`_ which are used for creating the ligand forcefield (Step 2).

 ######################################################
 **1. Preparing initial files**